FrederikTobner/Cellox/README.md

 ## Dependencies

-Cellox is written in C, using the C99 standard and only depends on the C standard libary, so give it a try!

-[CMake](https://cmake.org/) is used for building within the whole project.
+Cellox is written in C, using the C99 standard and [CMake](https://cmake.org/) is used for building within the whole project.

+Under windows:

+* conio.h
+* windows.h

+Under linux:

+* curses.h
+* unistd.h

 ## Testing